Metal Injection Molding

 The firearms industry has been relying on MIM technology for years.
 Nowadays, there are several components made almost exclusively using MIM technology:

-- Trigger mechanisms
+• Trigger mechanisms

-- Triggers
+• Triggers

-- Frames
+• Frames

-- Slides
+• Slides

 Our MIM material specialists can help you select the best materials for your project’s specific needs.
 Already have one in mind?
 No problem!
-Take a look at our list of materials below to see its specifications:
+Take a look at our list of materials below to see their specifications:

-Get Started With MIM Today
+Get Started with a MIM Process Today